hyperledger-archives/fabric/docs/glossary.md

 <tr>
 <td width="20%"><b>Owner Registration</b></td>
 <td>
 The process of registering and inviting new owner(s) to a blockchain network.
-Approval from network owner is required when adding or deleting a participant with ownership right
+Approval from existing network owners is required when adding or deleting a participant with ownership right
 </td>
 </tr>
 <tr>